 “The Macaw Project seeks to provide an alternative solution for biodiversity conservation, an internationally applicable model that can help to protect highly biodiverse places in many different regions of the Earth.
 This model incorporates scientific research, ecotourism, and the collaboration of local communities to protect their ecosystem in a sustainable way.”
 (Media Release: The Macaw Project, November 2016)

 The documentary is a creative project made in collaboration with the scientific team at the Tambopata Research Center and Filmjungle Productions.

 For travelers, the message of the documentary is not to stay at home, but rather visit the Amazon with a responsible conscience.
 The decision to sponsor the documentary was a no-brainer for Peru for Less.
 Conservation efforts in the Amazon after all goes hand-in-hand with the development of a conscious and sustainable travel industry.

 The release date for “The Macaw Project” will be announced soon.
-For updates, visit the documentary’s official website at www.macawmovie.com or link back to this blog post.
+For updates, visit the documentary’s official website at www.macawmovie.com.
 The goal is to broadcast the documentary in local and national TV channels in many Latin American countries, including Peru on Canal 7, and the English version in other countries.
 Stay tuned!

 Britt is a California native who left her home to explore South America and now lives in Peru.
 She’s just a little obsessed about planning getaways with her family, scuba diving, and trekking.